 At a high-level, GABA is gamma-aminobutyric acid, which is a naturally occurring agent found in the central nervous system.
 It is made from glutamate, a product of glucose metabolism, in brain cells.
 Below, we dive further into its benefits and the products you can find it in that work best for you.

-GABA is the body’s principal inhibitory neurotransmitter.
+GABA is the body’s principle inhibitory neurotransmitter.
 It is responsible for pumping the brakes on our nerve impulses whenever we’re placed in less-than-ideal, taxing situations.
 A high level of GABA activity indicates a lower chance of overstimulation and a higher chance of feeling calm under pressure.**

 Glutamate, which is responsible for the creation of GABA, holds a stark contrast to the neurotransmitter in question.
 Glutamate acts as an excitatory neurotransmitter and sends nerve impulses when it attaches itself to surrounding brain cells, during those stressful moments.
 As we just learned, GABA does the complete opposite because it slows down those cells in order to avoid a nerve impulse.